kingavatar/nvchad-ui.nvim/README.md

 As user changes settings or themes sometimes the highlights are messed up during startup from cache or during theme transition.

-I will try to fix any such issues but to get correct highlights again run this function in command line
+I will try to fix any such issues but for now to get correct highlights again run this function in command line

 ```lua
 lua require("nvchad_ui").reset()